Abstract

 Subject matter in visual art, often adhering to particular conventions of artistic representation, and imbued with symbolic meanings.

-An Italian word for “paste” or “mixture”, used to describe a painting technique where paint (usually oil) is thickly laid on a surface, so that the texture of brush- or palette-knife strokes are clearly visible.
+An Italian word for “mixture,” used to describe a painting technique wherein paint is thickly laid on a surface, so that brushstrokes or palette knife marks are visible.

 In its original position or place.